-Around 31,000 thoroughbreds and a similar number of Standardbreds will be 'in training' or racing at anyone time in Australia.
+Around 31,000 thoroughbreds and a similar number of Standardbreds will be 'in training' or racing at any one time in Australia.

-The feeding of high concentrate diets (grains) fed during training rather than extended grazing, leads to gastric ulcers - a study of race horses at Randwick (NSW) found that 89% had stomach ulcers, and many of the horses had deep, bleeding ulcers within 8 weeks of the commencement of their training (Newby J, "Welfare issues raised by racehorse ulcer study", The Veterinarian, March 2000).
+The feeding of high concentrate diets (grains) fed during training rather than extended grazing, often leads to gastric ulcers.
+A study of racehorses at Randwick (NSW) found that 89% had stomach ulcers, and many of the horses had deep, bleeding ulcers within 8 weeks of the commencement of their training (Newby J, Welfare issues raised by racehorse ulcer study, The Veterinarian, March 2000).

-'Jumps racing' is one of the many fates for 'failed’ thoroughbred racing horses (particularly in Victoria and South Australia).
-Statistics over many years have shown that the jumps races have a much higher and unacceptable level of fatalities—up to 20 times more—than that of flat races.
-This is not surprising when you have 9 or ten horses jumping a series of one meter high fences together at speed.
+Jumps racing is one of the many fates for 'failed' and 'retired' thoroughbred racing horses (now only allowed in Victoria since Racing SA scrapped the 2022 jumps racing season).
+Statistics over many years have shown that jumps races are even more dangerous and harmful for horses, with up to 20 times more fatalities than flat races.
+This is not surprising when you have a group of horses being pushed to jump a series of one metre high fences together at speed.

 The injuries that occur when horses fall or career into the jumps or the barriers can be quite horrific.

-For more information see Animals Australia's 2008 submission to the Victorian Members of Parliament about why jumps racing should be banned.
+For more information see Animals Australia's submission to the Victorian Members of Parliament about why jumps racing should be banned.

 This is a question often asked as race-day audiences watch a traumatic fall and then are temporarily upset as a screen is rushed to the track to shield them from the brutal reality of the racing game.

-A study conducted by researchers at the University of Sydney [‘Epidemiology of horses leaving the Thoroughbred and Standardbred racing industries, by Hayek AR, Jones B, Evans DL, Thomson PC and McGreevy PD — Proceedings of the 1st International Equitation Science Symposium August 2005] attempted to track ex-racing horses.
-Similar to other studies they found almost 40% of race horses leave the industry each year due to poor performance, illness or injury or behavioural or other problems.
+A study conducted by researchers at the University of Sydney (Epidemiology of horses leaving the Thoroughbred and Standardbred racing industries, by Hayek AR, Jones B, Evans DL, Thomson PC and McGreevy PD — Proceedings of the 1st International Equitation Science Symposium, August 2005] attempted to track ex-racing horses.
+Similar to other studies they found almost 40% of racehorses leave the industry each year due to poor performance, illness or injury or behavioural or other problems.

 It is difficult to estimate the portion of those horses slaughtered that are from the racing industries.
-However, given the large number of foals born for racing each year, the high attrition rate in the industry, and the constancy of the number of horses in the racing and breeding sectors of the industry, that portion is likely to be significant.
-A study by Doughty (2008) found that 52.9% of horses studied at one Australian export abattoir carried brands indicating they were of racing origin and a further portion fitted the breed specifications for racing horses, but had no brand (i.e. perhaps discarded before being registered to race).
+However, given the large number of foals born for racing each year, the high attrition rate in the industry, and the high consistency of the number of horses in the racing and breeding sectors of the industry, that portion is likely to be significant.
+A study by Doughty (2008) found that 52.9% of horses studied at one Australian export abattoir carried brands indicating they were of racing origin and a further portion fitted the breed specifications for racing horses, but had no brand (i.e. perhaps they were discarded before being registered to race).
 [Ref.
 Access to the Doughty (2008) and Hayek (2005) studies at http://kb.rspca.org.au/What-is-horse-wastage-in-the-racehorse-industry_235.html]

-See for yourself in this behind-the-scenes footage of the horse-racing industry.
+See for yourself in this behind-the-scenes footage of the horse racing industry.

 Warning: this video contains some slaughter footage.